beatlabs/harvester/README.md

 - The code has a data race and cannot be used with safety.
 - The config struct should check for null fields and initialize with default pointer value
+- !!! base64 decode string in value of the kv
 - create examples folder with a service implementation (@d.baltas)
 - Error handling
   - Logging
   - return chan error and let the client handle it
+- First beta version
 - Support change events which can be fired (chan with change...)
 - Support nesting (structs...)